zgompert/LycAdmixMosaic/README.md

 ```

-This creates allele depth files for each allele (ad1* and ad2*) and chromosome, which I am using to obtain maximum likelihood allele frequency estimates (this is just the sample frequency... even a beta-binomial model would give the same point estimate with a flat prior).
+This creates allele depth files for each allele (ad1* and ad2*) and chromosome, which I can use for downstream analyses.

 I also grapped the SNP information (alleles):